katwre/katwre/README.md

 ---

-Below are some of my mini side projects, which I implement in my free time to practice, test ideas, and explore new methods in machine learning and bioinformatics.
+Below are some of my mini side projects, which I implement in my free time to practice, test ideas, and explore new methods in machine learning, bioinformatics and data engineering.

 - Machine and deep learning projects [🔗 Link](https://github.com/katwre/ML-projects)
 - Bioinformatics projects [🔗 Link](https://github.com/katwre/bioinformatics-projects)